 The following procedure applies.

-Application forms are available in School Office upon request.
+Application forms are available in the School Office upon request.
 The form should be fully completed and returned to the office or given to the principal on the advertised enrolment day.

 Enrolment of children in the school is by the way of written application only.
 The middle of the second term will normally be the time when the Board of Management will invite application for enrolment.